 Student and Recent Graduate Recruitment

 - DHS offers a variety of internships, job opportunities, and educational and training programs for students and recent graduates.

-The SHP Cyber Student Volunteer Initiative is an unpaid student volunteer program for college students pursuing a program of study in a cybersecurity-related field.
-Originally created in April 2013, the program expanded to new DHS offices and locations in 2014, with over 100 unpaid student volunteer assignments available in over 60 locations across the country.
+- The Secretary’s Honors Program Cyber Student Volunteer Initiative is an unpaid student volunteer program for college students pursuing a program of study in a cybersecurity-related field.
+Originally created in April 2013, the program expanded to new DHS offices and locations in 2014, with more than 100 unpaid student volunteer assignments available in over 60 locations across the country.

 - Launched in 2011, the Study in the States initiative includes a focus on streamlining the student visa process, enhancing coordination among government agencies and keeping international students better informed about student visa rules and regulations.
 As part of this initiative, DHS maintains a Study in the States website that serves as an innovative information hub for the international student community.

 - In May 2012, DHS announced a series of administrative reforms and policies that embrace talented students from other countries who come to study in the United States, including the announcement of an expanded list of science, technology, engineering, and math (STEM) designated-degree programs.

 - DHS works to increase public participation when developing international student policies and procedures and regularly posts draft guidance for public comment before issuing final guidance documents.

 Homeland Security Academic Programs